valkobarnabas/main-street-muncher/README.md

 # Main Street Muncher

 Turn any OpenStreetMap neighborhood into a playable street maze.
-Zoom to a dense grid, press **Play**, and control an Ikarus 260 bus on the streets you selected.
+Zoom to a dense grid, press **Play**, then control an Ikarus 260 bus on the streets you selected.
 Collect the dots and dodge the traffic cones.
 Based off the 2015/17 Google Maps April Fools' Pac-Man pranks.

 ## How to play